GabrieleLagani/HebbianLearningThesis/README.md

 Google CoLaboratory
 Python version: 3.6
 Pytorch version: 1.0.0
 Torchvision version: 0.2.1 (N.B.
-With successive versions you will get an error at line 27 of the `data.py` file, which can be corrected by replacing `cifar10.train_data` with `cifar10.data`)
+With successive versions you will get an error at line 27 of the `data.py` file, which can be corrected by replacing `cifar10.train_data` with `cifar10.data`, and at line 75 of the same file, which can be corrected by passing an extra argument `torch.zeros(zca.size(1))` to `LinearTransform`)

 For further details, please refer to my thesis work (N.B.
 The latest updates might not be covered in this document):
 _"Hebbian Learning Algorithms for Training Convolutional Neural Networks - Gabriele Lagani"_